hupe1980/gotoaws/README.md

-# awsconnect
+# gotoaws
-awsconnect is an interactive CLI tool that you can use to connect to your AWS resources (EC2, ECS container) using the [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).
+gotoaws is an interactive CLI tool that you can use to connect to your AWS resources (EC2, ECS container) using the [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).
 It provides secure and auditable resource management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.

 ![summry](summary.png)